code-warrior/the-modular-grid/README.md

 ### Options

-#### Image Comparator
-The Grid should give the user the ability to load an image and place it anywhere in the page’s stacking context.
-It’s important that the user be made aware of the stacking context.
-Notify the user of the under “glass” problem when the grid is at the top of the stacking context.

-When an image is loaded for comparison, the user should be given the ability to choose whether the page’s content or the comparison image will dictate the height of the page.

 #### Grid Layer
 The Grid should give the user the ability to place the layer anywhere in the page’s stacking context.
 Again, it’s important that the user be made aware of the stacking context.
 Notify the user of the under “glass” problem when the grid is at the top of the stacking context.